CSCIX691DAL/lobster-detection/README.md

 Here, users have a choice between two options for detection:

-- Using the camera to for detection.
+- Using the camera for detection.
 - Performing detection on a static image.
-This feature is not currently complete.
+This feature is not currently complete, as the application selects an image from the library and but performs no detection on it.

 Detection Screen